atrex66/io-samurai/non_realtime/README.md

   - `void update()`: Sends output data and receives input data over UDP.

 ## Notes
 - **Jump Table**: The `jump_table` is provided via a symbolic link to `../firmware/w5100s-evb-pico/inc/jump_table.h`.
-Ensure the original file exists and defines `extern const uint8_t jump_table[256];` or the actual table.
 - **Timing**: The example uses `std::this_thread::sleep_for` for a 1 ms interval.
 Adjust the sleep duration as needed for your application.
-- **Watchdog and Threading**: The watchdog and threading functionality were removed to simplify the library.
+- **Watchdog and Threading**: The watchdog functionality were removed to simplify the library.
 The `update` function must be called manually in a loop.
 - **Error Handling**: Errors (e.g., socket failures, checksum errors) are logged to `std::cerr`.
 Check the console output for issues.
 - **Platform**: The library uses POSIX socket APIs (`sys/socket.h`, `netinet/in.h`).
 For Windows, rewrite the socket code using Winsock.